 This course will focus on the great literary works of the Western world, with an emphasis on the literature of the British Isles.
-The course reinforces the themes and eras studied concurrently in the Western Civilization course, but it also traces the story of redemption throughout literature.
-In addition to reading and discussing excellent literature, students will write at least four expository essays, one speech, and pen a one-act play.
+The course reinforces the themes and eras studied concurrently in the European History course, but it also traces the story of redemption throughout literature as well as what literature reveals about what it means to be human.
+In addition to reading and discussing excellent literature, students will write at least three expository essays, one speech, one research paper, and several on-demand essays.
 Each writing assignment is designed to teach, review, reinforce, or practice specific writing skills.
 The goals of this course are for students to learn to read and write analytically while critically interacting with the world.

-EXEMPTEXTS: Vocabulary from Latin and Greek Roots X; Till We Have Faces; Much Ado About Nothing, Frankenstein; Cry, the Beloved Country; The Odyssey; several additional selected works of poetry, fiction, and nonfiction.
+Key Texts: Vocabulary from Latin and Greek Roots X; Till We Have Faces; Much Ado About Nothing, Frankenstein; The Odyssey; 1984; and several additional selected works of poetry, fiction, and nonfiction.